Create sharded table¶

 CLUSTERED INTO 4 SHARDS

 By default, ingested data is distributed evenly across all available shards.
-Altough you can influence that distribution by specifying a routing column, in many cases it is best to keep the default settings.
+Although you can influence that distribution by specifying a routing column, in many cases it is best to keep the default settings to avoid any unbalanced distribution.

 CREATE TABLE second_table (